 It really depends!
 Here are some pointers should you still be unsure:

 - Wix is better for people who want a website tailored to their industry.
 By that we mean creatives (photographers, artists or musicians), tourism industry (restaurants, hotels) or liberal professions (doctors, accountant, architect etc…) They have beautiful and fitting website templates and easily integrate online bookings.
+Overall, it’s simply a better product.
 Find out more about Wix in our Wix in our review.

-- Weebly beats Wix in other categories.
+- Weebly is the right choice if you only need a basic website for a reasonable price.
 Their structured website building approach can be very beneficial to people who have less specific ideas about design.
-It’s also quite objectively better for blogging and larger projects.
+It’s also quite a little better for blogging and larger projects.
+We have a word of warning, though: Don’t expect too many feature updates from Weebly.
+In the past couple of years since they go acquired, Weebly has been pretty stagnant.
 Check our Weebly review for more information.

 Leave your questions and feedback in our comments!